About once a week, we get asked: “How long does it take for an affiliate site to succeed?”

 Example #4: This is an Aged Site.

-Originally built in Nov 2017 and was purchased in August 2018.
+Originally built in Nov and was purchased several months later.

 Only content has been added and the 7 referring domains are similar to junk links from the last example.